SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Red Range Min / Max: Defines the range when CRITICAL alarms should be raised by threshold rules.
 These values are currently not visualised.
 See Smart Rules below for details.

-* Chart Type: For aggregated data, select what aggregated value should be visualized.
+* Chart Type: For aggregated data, select what aggregated value should be visualised.
 Options are: min, max, area

 * Y Axis: Select on which y-axis the data point should be shown.
 Options are: Auto, left, right.

 * Asset: The name of the asset of the data point.
 This field is not editable.
-Additionally, the internal name of the data point (measurement fragment and series) is shown.
+The internal name of the data point (measurement fragment and series) is shown.

 ### Browsing in the data explorer

-It is possible to navigate in the data explorer using gestures and/or the mouse.
+To navigate in the data explorer using gestures and/or mouse:

-The following operations are supported:

 * Moving time period: Move to the x-axis and drag it to the left or right.

-* Drill into time: Select a time range in the diagram
+* Select a time range in the diagram

-* Drill out time: Double click
+* Double click, to finish editing time range

 ### Working with multiple Y-Axis

-In the data explorer, you can configure one column called "y-axis" with the following values:
+In the data explorer, you can configure a column called "y-axis" with the following values:

 * Auto (default)